Assyro AI

 Challenge 6: Timeline Slippage and Cost Overruns

-Problem: Technology transfer takes 50-100% longer and costs significantly more than planned.
+Problem: Technology transfer takes longer or requires more effort than planned.

 Common causes: